Mexico Digital Nomad Visa Guide (2024)

 Also, if some of your family members want to come with you to Mexico, you must submit the following documents:

-• Proof of financial solvency — a bank statement.
+- Proof of financial solvency in the form of a bank statement.

 Bear in mind that Mexican authorities may require some additional documents depending on where you apply.
-Hence, we recommend you check at the nearest Mexican Consulate or Embassy if you are obliged to provide some other documents.
+We recommend you check at the nearest Mexican Consulate or Embassy whether that would be the case for you or not.

 Which Mexico visa type is best for digital nomads?

-Until then, the best visa type for digital nomads in Mexico is a Temporary resident visa.
+Until the Mexican authorities introduce a real digital nomad visa, the best visa type for digital nomads in Mexico is a Temporary resident visa.
 Its biggest benefit is that you can work legally for a foreign company while living in Mexico.

-However, its biggest disadvantage is that the process of obtaining it is a bit unclear and that some additional requirements may appear during the application process.
+However, its biggest disadvantage is that the process of obtaining it is somewhat unclear and that some additional requirements may appear during the application process.

 That way you can be sure that a Temporary resident visa is the right choice for you.

-On the other hand, if you are, for example, working remotely in Mexico for a US company registered in Mexico, a Temporary resident visa through NUT is the best choice
+On the other hand, if you are, for example, working remotely in Mexico for a US company registered in Mexico, a Temporary resident visa through NUT might be the better choice.

 Costs you need to consider as a digital nomad in Mexico